 The following policies are established in an effort to standardize the practices of the issuance and management of debt by the State Bond Committee of Alaska.
 The primary objective of the policies are to establish conditions for the use of debt and to create procedures and policies that minimize the State's debt service and issuance costs, maintain credit ratings, reflect best practices for State government finance, and maintain full and complete financial disclosure and reporting.
-The policies apply to any debt issued by the State, including general obligation bonds, lease-revenue bonds, certificates of participation, subject to appropriation obligation, revenue bonds and any other forms of indebtedness, as well as any debt which is implicitly or explicitly guaranteed by the State.
+The policies apply to any debt authorized by law and issued directly by the State or issued by another entity but authorized by law and only paid for by the State, including general obligation bonds, lease-revenue bonds, certificates of participation, subject to appropriation obligations, revenue bonds, municipal or other debt reimbursement programs, PERS and TRS unfunded liabilities, any other forms of indebtedness, as well as any debt which is implicitly or explicitly guaranteed by the State.